Michael Foster (physiologist): Career

 He excelled as a teacher and administrator, and had a very large share in the organization and development of the Cambridge biological school.
 From 1881 to 1903 he was one of the secretaries of the Royal Society, and in that capacity exercised a wide influence on the study of biology in Britain.
 In the 1899 Birthday Honours, he was created a Knight Commander of the Order of the Bath (KCB), and served as president of the British Association at its meeting at Dover in September 1899.

 Foster was elected to represent the University of London in parliament in a by-election in February 1900, and returned unopposed in the 1900 general election held later the same year.
 He stood for the Liberal Unionist Party, and though returned as a Unionist, his political action was not to be dictated by party considerations, and he gravitated towards Liberalism.
 He played no prominent part in parliament and indicated a desire to resign in 1902, but stayed on until the next election of 1906, where he stood for re-election but was defeated.

 He was joint editor with E. Ray Lankester of The Scientific Memoirs of Thomas Henry Huxley.
 His chief writings were a Textbook of Physiology (1876), which became a standard work, and Lectures on the History of Physiology during the 16th, 17th and 18th Centuries (1901), which consisted of lectures delivered at the Cooper Medical College, San Francisco, in 1900.
-He was elected as a member to the American Philosophical Society in 1902.
+He was elected as an honorary member of the Manchester Literary and Philosophical Society in 1889 and a member of the American Philosophical Society in 1902.

 He died suddenly in London in 1907.